 Tips for Planning your Trip to Perast

-Now that you know the best things to do in Perast, we have a few tips that will help you plan your trip to Montenegro.
+Now that you know the best things to do in Perast, we have some advice for planning your Montenegro trip.

-Planning a trip is a big chore – and you need to stay organized.
+Planning an exciting getaway is a big chore – and you need to stay organized.
 Use our helpful Printable Travel Planner to stay on top of all the pertinent details of your vacation to the Balkans!

 Where is Perast, Montenegro?

-From the Adriatic Sea, a channel opens into an expansive Bay of Kotor.
-On the north side of the bay is a narrow passage – only 820 feet across – called the Verige Strait that leads into a second large body of water and directly to Perast.
+From the Adriatic Sea, a channel opens into an expansive bay.
+On the north side is a narrow passage – only 820 feet across – called the Verige Strait that leads directly to Perast.

-The city of Kotor is hidden in the furthest southern alcove of the inner bay, providing the town with natural protection from weather and invaders (for a time in history, it was a much coveted position).
-A coastline road winds around the Bay of Kotor, covering the 106 km of shoreline.
+The city of Kotor is hidden in the furthest southern alcove, providing the town with natural protection from weather and invaders.

 How To Get to Perast